bikeonastick/searchonastick/README.md

 # Searchonastick

-`searconastick` searches text files via:
+`searchonastick` searches text files via:

 - string match
 - regular expression
-- through index
+- indexed

 and benchmarks the results.
 It looks for files in the `textfiles` directory under the project directory.